HKUNLP/UnifiedSKGsite/docs/benchmarks/benchmarks.md

 [comment]: <> ([Official Link]&#40;https://github.com/budzianowski/multiwoz&#41;{: target="_blank" .btn .btn-green .mr-1 })

 **Comments**
 There are many version of MultiWoZ, 2.1 and 2.2 are mostly used currently.
 We used the 2.1 version in our SKG benchmark.
-Some pre-procession on this dataset is needed, pls refer to [MultiWoZ](https://github.com/budzianowski/multiwoz) and [Trade-DST](https://github.com/jasonwu0731/trade-dst).
+Some pre-procession on this dataset is needed, please refer to [MultiWoZ](https://github.com/budzianowski/multiwoz) and [Trade-DST](https://github.com/jasonwu0731/trade-dst).